-Should it be necessary, Appraisers will make every effort, within reasonable time constraints, to allow teams to bring the Structure into compliance.
-When the Structure Check-In procedure is complete, the Structure will remain in a designated place in the Structure Check-In Area until approximately 20 minutes before the team's scheduled Presentation time.
+Should it be necessary, Appraisers will make every effort, within reasonable time constraints, to allow teams to bring the Roller Coaster parts and/or Launching Mechanism into compliance.
+When the Roller Coaster Check-In procedure is complete, the team will move immediately to the Prep Area, approximately 20 minutes before the team's scheduled Presentation time.